madisonenda/KelpWatch_CA/README.md

 ## **Purpose**

 The purpose for this project was to provide a metric of comparison to the Pacific Marine & Estuarine Fish Habitat Partnership 'canopy-forming macroalgae (kelp)' coverage data for the state of California.
-Specifically, we were interested in analyzing where kelp abundance was highest within 4 pre-defined regions from the Marine Life Protection Act working groups.
+Specifically, we were interested in analyzing where kelp abundance was highest within 5 pre-defined regions from the Marine Life Protection Act working groups.
 These regions are as follows:

+SCSR = South Coast Study Region

+NCCSR = North Central Coast Study Region

+CCSR = Central Coast Study Region

+NCSR = North Coast Study Region

+SFBSR = San Francisco Bay Study Region

 ## **Contents**

-- A concise description of what’s housed in the repository.
-This includes information about the repository structure or file organization.
-- No hidden files other than .gitignore are included in the repository, in particular there are no .DS_Store files.
+This repository contains a database, which holds both the California MPA data and KelpWatch kelp observations are point information with station IDS.
+Please not that the KelpWatch data did not contain geometries initially and had to be converted to points in the file

 **Structure:**
 ```